epifluidlab/epifluidlab.github.io/openings/index.md

 - Fluent in English (spoken and written).

 #### Graduate Students
-Graduate students will be recruited through [BMI](https://www.cincinnatichildrens.org/research/divisions/b/bmi/education), [MDB](https://www.cincinnatichildrens.org/education/research/molecular-developmental-biology), and [Immunology](https://www.cincinnatichildrens.org/education/research/immunobiology-grad) graduate programs in CCHMC or other graduate programs in University of Cincinnati.
+Graduate students will be recruited through [Driskill Graduate Program in Life Sciences](https://www.feinberg.northwestern.edu/sites/dgp/index.html), [Health Sciences Integrated Program](https://www.feinberg.northwestern.edu/sites/hsip/index.html), [NUIN](https://www.nuin.northwestern.edu/index.html), and [Biomedical Engineering](https://www.mccormick.northwestern.edu/biomedical/academics/graduate/) graduate programs in Northwestern University.
 Students who are interested in our research are welcome to contact Dr. Liu before their application.

 #### Undergraduate and Highschool Students
 Undergraduate and highschool students who are interested in our research are welcome to contact Dr. Liu directly for the intern.